AABK6/citizen-budget-lab/README_DEV.md

 - Outputs go to `data/cache/`.
 The API will automatically use `state_budget_mission_{year}.csv` when present for allocation queries; otherwise, it falls back to `data/sample_state_budget.csv`.

+Makefile helpers

+- Warm and summarize in one go (YEAR and COUNTRIES overridable):

+  make warm-all YEAR=2026 COUNTRIES=FR,DE,IT

+- Only Eurostat warmers (LEGO baseline + COFOG shares):

+  make warm-eurostat YEAR=2026 COUNTRIES=FR,DE,IT

+- Optional ODS snapshot (set DATASET):

+  make warm-plf YEAR=2025 DATASET=plf25-depenses-2025-selon-destination

+- Print summary for a warmed year:

+  make summary YEAR=2026

+Notes
+- The LEGO warmer uses Eurostat SDMX 2.1 (XML) for expenditures via `EUROSTAT_SDMX_BASE`, which is generally reliable without cookies.
+- Revenues still use JSON (`gov_10a_main`) and may need `EUROSTAT_COOKIE` depending on your edge; if unavailable, `recettes_total_eur` remains 0 but the app continues to work.

 Caching behavior

 - All GET requests through the internal HTTP client are cached to disk as JSON by URL+params.